 Key Takeaways:

 - Hypertension is a significant cardiovascular risk factor.
-The detection and appropriate treatment of high blood pressure can reduce cardiovascular mortality by 30.4% in men and 38% in women.
+The detection and appropriate management of high blood pressure can support cardiovascular health and reduce cardiovascular mortality by a notable percentage in both men and women.

-- Treatment of hypertension should always include foundational lifestyle modifications, emphasizing a heart-healthy diet and physical activity.
-The decision to initiate pharmacologic therapy should consider the patient's ASCVD risk, the severity of hypertension, and personal preferences.
+- Management of hypertension should always include foundational lifestyle modifications, emphasizing a heart-healthy diet and physical activity.
+The decision to initiate pharmacologic therapy should consider the individual's ASCVD risk, the severity of hypertension, and personal preferences.

-- Nonpharmacological treatments can be implemented as an alternative to, or in conjunction with, prescription antihypertensives to effectively treat high blood pressure and optimize cardiovascular health and function.
+- Nonpharmacological approaches can be implemented as an alternative to, or in conjunction with, prescription antihypertensives to effectively support healthy blood pressure levels and optimize cardiovascular health and function.